rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 A. Use kubectl app deploy <dockerfilename>.
 B. Use gcloud app deploy <dockerfilename>.
 C. Create a docker image from the Dockerfile and upload it to Container Registry.
 Create a Deployment YAML file to point to that image.
-Use kubectl to create the deployment with that file. **Most Voted**
+Use kubectl to create the deployment with that file. **Correct Option**
 D. Create a docker image from the Dockerfile and upload it to Cloud Storage.
 Create a Deployment YAML file to point to that image.
 Use kubectl to create the deployment with that file.